-5.2 Matters requiring independent review committee approval
+Matters requiring independent review committee approval

-- (1) A manager may not proceed with a proposed action under section 5.1 without the approval of the independent review committee if the action is - (a) an inter-fund trade as described in subsection 6.1(2) of this Instrument or a transaction as described in subsection 4.2(1) of National Instrument 81-102 Investment Funds; - (b) a transaction in securities of an issuer as described in subsection 6.2(1) of this Instrument; or - (c) an investment in a class of securities of an issuer underwritten by an entity related to the manager as described in subsection 4.1(1) of National Instrument 81-102 Investment Funds. - (2) An independent review committee must not approve an action unless it has determined, after reasonable inquiry, that the action - (a) is proposed by the manager free from any influence by an entity related to the manager and without taking into account any consideration relevant to an entity related to the manager; - (b) represents the business judgment of the manager uninfluenced by considerations other than the best interests of the investment fund; - (c) is in compliance with the manager's written policies and procedures relating to the action; and - (d) achieves a fair and reasonable result for the investment fund.
+5.2 (1) A manager may not proceed with a proposed action under section 5.1 without the approval of the independent review committee if the action is

+- (a) an inter-fund trade as described in subsection 6.1(2) of this Instrument or a transaction as described in subsection 4.2(1) of National Instrument 81-102 Investment Funds; - (b) a transaction in securities of an issuer as described in subsection 6.2(1) of this Instrument; - (c) an investment in a class of securities of an issuer underwritten by an entity related to the manager as described in subsection 4.1(1) of National Instrument 81-102 Investment Funds; or - (d) a transaction in which an investment fund intends to borrow cash from a person or company that is an associate or affiliate of the investment fund manager.

+(2) An independent review committee must not approve an action unless it has determined, after reasonable inquiry, that the action

+- (a) is proposed by the manager free from any influence by an entity related to the manager and without taking into account any consideration relevant to an entity related to the manager; - (b) represents the business judgment of the manager uninfluenced by considerations other than the best interests of the investment fund; - (c) is in compliance with the manager's written policies and procedures relating to the action; and

+(d) achieves a fair and reasonable result for the investment fund.

-1. For the transactions described in subsection (1), provided the manager receives the IRC's approval under this section, and satisfies the additional conditions imposed under the applicable sections of Part 6 of this Instrument or Part 4 of NI 81-102, the manager will be permitted to proceed with the action without obtaining regulatory exemptive relief.
+1. For the transactions described in subsection (1), provided the manager receives the IRC's approval under this section, and satisfies the additional conditions imposed under the applicable sections of Part 6 of this Instrument or Part 2 and Part 4 of NI 81-102, the manager will be permitted to proceed with the action without obtaining regulatory exemptive relief.